thedarkwriter/courseware-lms-content/courses/testing_intro.md

 ## Exercises

 We've provided a module with a few fully written tests and a few that only have comments describing the specification.
-None of the puppet code is written yet.
-Take a look at the tests and write some puppet code to make them pass.
+None of the Puppet code is written yet.
+Take a look at the tests and write some Puppet code to make them pass.

 ## Acceptance tests

-The last level of testing before the code is actually deployed is Acceptance tests.
+The last level of testing before the code is actually deployed is acceptance tests.
 Acceptance tests go beyond just testing the compiled catalog and actually enforce the code being tested on a pre-production node or nodes.
 In our webserver example, this would mean running Puppet and then checking that a webserver is correctly installed and functioning.
 You might not realize it but you're probably already doing this kind of testing in some form, usually running code against a dev server or VM and manually checking the outcome.

-At Puppet, we use an internally developed tool called Beaker for acceptance tests of puppet itself and for testing supported modules.
+At Puppet, we use an internally developed tool called Beaker for acceptance tests of Puppet itself and for testing supported modules.
 Beaker can be used for writing tests of your own modules, but since you've already written some rspec, we recommend using `beaker-rspec` which allows you to use rspec style and syntax for your Beaker tests.
 You can even incorporate [serverspec](http://serverspec.org/) tests when using `beaker-rspec`.

-Acceptance tests are the most heavyweight; they require significant resources because they're testing the actual implementation of your puppet code, not just the compilation..
+Acceptance tests are the most heavyweight; they require significant resources because they're testing the actual implementation of your Puppet code, not just the compilation.
 With that in mind, make sure you have adequate memory and CPU on your testing server.
 You'll also need to be able to run virtual machines on your testing server, for example using vagrant and virtualbox.
 Consider the resources currently allocated to your Puppet master node and any agent nodes you'd like to test in your acceptance tests and make sure you have adequate resources available to run equivalent virtual machines.
 This varies quite a bit, but a good starting place would be ~16GB of RAM and a Quad Core CPU.

-To get started with Acceptance tests, follow the instructions in [the README.md from the beaker-rspec github repository](https://github.com/puppetlabs/beaker-rspec/blob/master/README.md).
+To get started with acceptance tests, follow the instructions in [the README.md from the beaker-rspec github repository](https://github.com/puppetlabs/beaker-rspec/blob/master/README.md).

 ## Conclusion

 A comprehensive suite of tests for your Puppet code can offer tremendous peace of mind and free up your team to move more quickly.
-As your code base becomes more complex tests become even more important.
+As your code base becomes more complex, tests become even more important.
 Although tests take time to write, investing that time now will pay off in a fewer emergencies in the future.

 ## References

-The supported and approved Puppet Forge modules are a great place to look for examples code.
-The `puppetlabs-apache` module has [an extensive set of Acceptance tests](https://github.com/puppetlabs/puppetlabs-apache/tree/master/spec/acceptance).
+The supported and approved Puppet Forge modules are a great place to look for example code.
+The `puppetlabs-apache` module has [an extensive set of acceptance tests](https://github.com/puppetlabs/puppetlabs-apache/tree/master/spec/acceptance).